French budget minister faces tax fraud probe

 Prime Minister Jean-Marc Ayrault's office declined to comment.

-(Reporting by John Irish, Sophie Louet and Jean-Baptiste Vey; Editing by Catherine Bremer and Pravin Char)
+(Reporting by John Irish, Sophie Louet and Jean-Baptiste Vey; Editing by Catherine Bremer)